 My mentor has told me that I have been selected for an appointment.
 When will I receive notification from ORISE?

 All ORISE appointments must be approved by the HHS program coordinator.
 ORISE will send an appointment letter once this approval is received and the funding for the appointment is in place.
-See start of appointment for more information.

 Can I relocate before I receive my appointment letter?

 We do not advise you to do this.
 Only ORISE is authorized to offer you an appointment.